 - Step ladder.

 Alongside this extensive list of tools, you’ll also need to gather materials for the job.
 This will include lengths of J-channel, flashing, building paper, corrosion-restraint nails as well as your vinyl siding.
 Vinyl corners and trim may also be necessary to cover windows and doors.

 After gathering tools and materials and before you begin the installation process, it’s necessary for you to prepare the outdoor surfaces of your home.
 If you have any existing issues in your home’s siding, now is the time to deal with them.
 You’ll need to fix any pressing problems, especially those related to moisture as vinyl siding does have the tendency to mask moisture problems.
 Loose or damaged boards will need to be replaced or tightened.
 If you find any plants or trees obstructing the area, do your best to pull them back or tie them up without damaging them.

 Start by removing any siding or finishing that isn’t necessary for your installation including old pieces of trim or window dressing.
 Your walls will need to be sheathed with a substrate in order for the siding to sit in place.
 This could be plywood or OSB.

-When it comes to the actual install, there are a few rules that are crucial to follow when it comes to fitting the vinyl as well as nailing it down.
-As weather moves from hot to cold throughout the year, vinyl siding has a tendency to expand and contract.
+When it comes to the actual installation, there are a few rules that are crucial to follow when it comes to fitting the vinyl as well as nailing it down.
+As the weather moves from hot to cold throughout the year, vinyl siding has a tendency to expand and contract.
 With this in mind, it’s crucial to allow space for the siding to contract and expand.
 If you don’t leave enough room, the vinyl siding may buckle.
 When you do begin installing, it's crucial to leave a gap of 0.6cm or 1/4 inch between panels.
-Further, do not drive nails in too tightly and instead, leave about 1/16 inch between the nail and siding.
+Furthermore, do not drive nails in too tightly and instead, leave about 1/16 inch between the nail and siding.
 Again, this will simply allow for movement.